 - Shares – unlike companies, limited liability partnerships have no share capital or shareholders.
 Distributions of profits are normally documented in a Members’ Agreement (LLP Agreement).
 This agreement also sets out the decision making process, the relationship between the members (partners) themselves and with the LLP.

 - Flexibility – LLPs do not have articles of association and generally have more flexibility and informality over their internal organisational structure compared to limited companies.
 The LLP Agreement mentioned above is a private document which does not have to be shared with Companies House.

 - Tax – despite being treated as a separate legal identity, for tax purposes LLPs are treated in exactly the same way as traditional partnerships.
 Each member (partner) is individually liable to pay tax on their own share of takings from the business.
 LLPs do not pay corporation tax, but if one of the members is a limited company then it will have to pay corporation tax in the usual way.

 What are the filing requirements of an LLP?

 Confirmation statement (LL CSO1)

-All Limited Liability Partnerships, including those which are dormant or not trading, are legally required to submit a ‘confirmation statement’ (formerly known as an Annual Return) each and every year to Companies House.
-The confirmation statement (form LL CS01) is essentially used to confirm that the LLP details are up to date.
+All limited liability partnerships, including those which are dormant or not trading, are legally required to submit a confirmation statement’ (formerly known as an annual return) each and every year to Companies House.
+The confirmation statement (form LL CS01) is essentially used to confirm that the LLP’s registered details are up to date.
 This can either be done online or by using a paper form (although the latter costs £40 to file).